AU-ExoMars/PCOT/mkdocs/docs/index.md

 This is an early alpha version with serious limitations.

 * There is no calibration code of any kind (although the preliminaries are in place)
-* PDS4 import capabilities are poor (we support ENVI provided the images are 32-bit float BSQ, 3-channel PNGs and multispectral images made of multiple monochrome PNGs)
+* PDS4 import capabilities are poor, but we support
+    * ENVI provided the images are 32-bit float BSQ
+    * RGB PNGs
+    * multispectral images made of multiple monochrome PNGs
 * Data quality and uncertainty data are not yet handled in any way
 * There are probably a *lot* of useful operations missing
 * There are certainly a *lot* of bugs.